This article is only available in Dutch 🇳🇱

 Digital Airport Platform

 Airports have an interest in a digital infrastructure that defends them against such attacks and mitigates their impact.
-Leading U.S. airports are therefore using Move's Digital Airport Platform (DAP).
+Leading U.S. airports such as CLT, CVG and DFW are therefore using Move's AWS-based Digital Airport Platform (DAP).
 The platform enables numerous flight-related and operational data streams to be brought together and shared with travelers, airport staff and other audiences through all desired channels.
 To ensure the availability of this information, the platform is equipped with high-level protection against DDoS attacks.
 In fact, DAP works with a:

 - Modular design that ensures data flows remain strictly separated, ensuring access to the digital front end does not pose a risk to other sensitive systems.